-The expressions let open module-path in expr and module-path . (expr) are strictly equivalent.
-They locally open the module referred to by the module path module-path in the scope of the expression expr.
+The expressions let open module-path in expr and module-path. (expr) are strictly equivalent.
+On the pattern side, only the pattern module-path. (pattern) is available.
+These constructions locally open the module referred to by the module path module-path in the respective scope of the expression expr or pattern pattern.

-Restricting opening to the scope of a single expression instead of a whole structure allows one to benefit from shorter syntax to refer to components of the opened module, without polluting the global scope.
+Restricting opening to the scope of a single expression or pattern instead of a whole structure allows one to benefit from shorter syntax to refer to components of the opened module, without polluting the global scope.
 Also, this can make the code easier to read (the open statement is closer to where it is used) and to refactor (because the code fragment is more self-contained).